 Dark Mocha for Women Over 50

-Give your wavy pixie a new look by painting it with this charming dark mocha shade.
+Give your wavy pixie a new look by painting it with a charming dark mocha shade.
 It will enhance natural volume and curls in the most sophisticated way.
-The end result is funky yet stunning!
+The end result offers a funky yet stunning short hair!

 Silver Gray Curls